 Also important for shielding gas applications is the surface type to be welded.
 Welding a flat surface requires higher flow than welding grooved materials, since the gas is dispersed more quickly.
 Faster welding speeds, in general, mean that more gas needs to be supplied to provide adequate coverage.
 Additionally, higher current requires greater flow and more helium than argon is generally required to provide adequate coverage.

-Shops need to be able to manage and track their use of shielding gases for inventory and efficiency accounting purposes.
+Plant managers must manage and track their use of shielding gases for inventory and efficiency accounting purposes.
 Fox Thermal mass flow meters can be used to measure the flow of these pure or mixed shielding gases whether at high or very low flows.
 The exceptionally broad measurement range (up to 1000:1 turndown, 100:1 typical), low pressure drop, and direct mass flow measurement of gases in standard volumetric units makes the thermal mass flow meter by Fox Thermal a perfect solution to your shielding gas flow measurement needs.
 Fox Thermal meters can be calibrated to measure any gas mix.
-The Model FT1 is built ready to be programmed to measure 2 or 3-gas mixes of any of the gases listed below (full list of gases available on the FT1 is shown on our Model FT1 Product page).
-For a weld shop that may need to change the concentrations of gases depending on the weld type, the Model FT1 makes the gas flow measurement switch between these gas concentrations easy with the push of a button!
+Models FT1, FT4A, and FT4X are built ready to be programmed to measure gas mixes using the Gas-SelectX® gas selection menu tool.
+When the gas type or gas concentrations change, Gas-SelectX® makes the gas flow measurement switch between these gas concentrations easy with the push of a button!